New York 1984-1994

 New Orleans 1995-2005

-In 1999, Magri became the drummer/bandleader for the Shim Sham Revue (1999-2003), one of the first authentic 1950's style burlesque revival shows in the nation.
+In 1999, Magri became the drummer/bandleader for the Shim Sham Revue (1999-2003), at that time, one of the first authentic 1950s style neo-burlesque revival shows in the nation.
 The show performed regularly at the Shim Sham Club located in New Orleans.
-In 2001 Magri and his group backed some of the top names in neo-burlesque at the first ever Tease-O-Rama Burlesque convention which was held in New Orleans.
-The show also featured special guest appearances by Playboy Covergirl and Burlesque Star, Dita Von Teese.
+The show also featured special guest appearances by Burlesque superstar, Dita Von Teese.
 Ronnie has also collaborated with Dita or has had his music used in her shows: MAC Viva Glam "Lipteese", "Be Cointreau" and "Strip!, Strip!, Hooray!".
+In 2001 Magri and his group backed some of the top names in neo-burlesque at the first ever burlesque convention, Tease-O-Rama.

 New York 2005-